 Part 1 of how to start a full time photography business was pretty intense.
-We ran a lot of numbers, but they’re really important numbers because they tell you what you need to charge to make this happen … with a profit!

 Remember, without a profit this can’t be a successful full time job.